 - Add the sardines and mix around in the sauté.
 Crush the sardines to make small particles and so it incorporates the flavors of the tomato-onion mixture.

-- Add the broth.
-Allow to boil, then lower heat to a slow simmer.
+- Pour the broth.
+Allow to boil, then lower heat to a slow simmer for 3 to 5 minutes.

 - Add the spinach leaves, salt and pepper.
-Cook for 1 to 2 minutes till spinach is soft, but not wilted.
-Serve piping hot with a big bowl of boiled jasmine white rice.
+Cook for 1 to 2 minutes till spinach is soft.
+Serve piping hot with a bowl of boiled jasmine white rice.

-- COOK'S COMMENTS: For this recipe, I used a can of 'Martin Pure Foods Eat Fish Spanish Sardines in Tomato Sauce & Olive Oil', a gift from my college chum, Carmen Rabano Martin.
+- COOK'S COMMENTS: For this recipe, I used a can of 'Martin Pure Foods Eat Fish Spanish Sardines in Tomato Sauce & Olive Oil', a gift from the brand.